Interim Program Director: Genevieve Pinto Zipp, PT, EdD, FNAP,

 All Ph.D. students are required to pass a Qualifying Examination which assesses the student’s understanding of research methodologies.
 Students are eligible to sit for the exam once they have completed the following research requirements for the program:

 The examination is an online, written pass/fail examination administered in June annually.
-Students must pass the Qualifying Exam ito proceed in the program.
-If a “pass” is not achieved on the first exam, a student has up to two qualifying exam remediation opportunities in order to achieve a “pass” and continue in the program.
+Students must pass the Qualifying Exam to proceed in the program.
+If a “pass” is not achieved on the first exam, a student has up to two qualifying exam remediation opportunities to achieve a “pass” and continue in the program.
 Failure to do so will necessitate dismissal from the program.
 Please see the “Dissertation Coursework” section above for fees associated with this examination.

 All Ph.D. students are required to pass a Candidacy Examination.
 The purpose of this examination is to provide students with a mechanism through which they can provide evidence that they:

 Once students pass the Candidacy Examination, they are considered doctoral candidates and are eligible to begin the dissertation process.
-The examination is a online, written examination administered in June annually.Students may apply to take the Candidacy Exam when they have completed 39 credits of coursework, including completing the required Core courses and Research courses (Note: Students who have a professional doctorate may apply to take the Candidacy Exam when they have completed 30 credits of coursework).
-If a “pass” is not achieved on the first candidacy exam, a student has up to two opportunities to remediate (e.g., re-take part or all of the exam, take additional coursework, etc.) in order to achieve a “pass” and remain in the program.
+The examination is an online, written examination administered in June annually.
+Students may apply to take the Candidacy Exam when they have completed 42 credits of coursework, including completing the required Core courses, Research courses, and Topical Seminar (6302, 6311) (Note: Students who have a professional doctorate may apply to take the Candidacy Exam when they have completed 30 credits of coursework including Topical Seminar 6302, 6311).
+If a “pass” is not achieved on the first candidacy exam, a student has up to two opportunities to remediate (e.g., re-take part or all of the exam, take additional coursework, etc.) to achieve a “pass” and remain in the program.
 Failure to do so will necessitate dismissal from the program.
 Please see the “Dissertation Coursework” section above for fees associated with this examination.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?